arnaud-lambert/SNCF-graphs/README.md

 # SNCF-graphs

 Graph theory project on SNCF, the french railway company.
-The following graphs represent the theoretical importance of each stations and railway segments.
+The following graphs represent the theoretical importance of each station and railway segment.

 The scale used is the following: